wcx0206/astro-dracula-blog/src/content/posts/testing-typescript-project-with-mocha-and-istanbul-nyc.md

 ---
-title: Testing Typescript project with Mocha and Istanbul NYC
-tags:
-  - Chai
-  - Istanbul NYC
-  - Mocha
-  - TS
-  - Test First Programming
-  - Typescript
-  - tsx
+abbrlink: 402d9408
 categories:
 - CS
 - Web
-abbrlink: 402d9408
 date: 2024-02-08 12:00:07
+tags:
+- typescript
+- javascript
+- testing
+- mocha
+- nyc
+title: Testing Typescript project with Mocha and Istanbul NYC
 ---

 [Mocha](https://mochajs.org/) is a popular JS test framework, and [Istanbul](https://istanbul.js.org/) is a popular JS test coverage tool.
 How to use them when it comes to Typescript?
 This post shows a simple demo.